Boundary value problems and Hardy spaces for elliptic systems with block structure: Identification of adapted Hardy spaces

 \section{Identification of adapted Hardy spaces}

-This section is concerned with identifying three pre-Hardy spaces that play a crucial role for Dirichlet and regularity problems with classical smoothness spaces: $\IH_L^p$, $\IH_L^{1,p}$ and $\IH_{DB}^p$.
+This section is concerned with identifying three pre-Hardy spaces, $\IH_L^p$, $\IH_L^{1,p}$ and $\IH_{DB}^p$, that play a crucial role for Dirichlet and regularity problems, with classical smoothness spaces.
 To this end it will be convenient to have a version of Figure~\ref{fig: diagram with X} around these particular spaces at hand:

-As for the second and third row `identifying' means determining whether the spaces stay the same when $B$ is replaced by the identity.
-In the fourth row we can then expect the image of $\H^p \cap \L^2$ under multiplication with $B$.
-If $p>1$, then multiplication by $a^{-1}$ is invertible on $\H^p = \L^p$ and hence we get back $\IH_L^p = \L^p \cap \L^2$.
+As for the second and third row `identifying' means determining whether the spaces remain the same as sets and with equivalent $p$-quasinorms when $B$ is replaced by the identity matrix.
+In the fourth row for $\IH_L^p$, we can then expect it is the image of $\H^p \cap \L^2$ under multiplication with $a^{-1}$.
+If $p>1$, then multiplication by $a^{-1}$ is invertible on $\H^p = \L^p$ and hence the image is the same as $\L^p \cap \L^2$.